 Guest Bio: Coral More

-Coral More is a Vancouver-based poet, a member of the 2015 Vancouver poetry slam national team, the 2015 Vancouver individual world poetry slam and Canadian individual poetry slam representative. she has traveled to Oakland for the national poetry slam, Washington D.C. for the individual world poetry slam, and Saskatoon for the Canadian Festival of Spoken word. she has featured at slams in Squamish, Saskatoon, Victoria, Seattle, Olympia, and Portland. coral writes as an act of storytelling, healing, and reclamation. she believes the spoken word can offer insight into lived experience with the potential to change how we view ourselves and the world. when coral isn’t performing, she is pursuing a BA in psychology at UBC and eating copious amounts of twizzlers and tea.
+Coral More is a Vancouver-based poet, a member of the 2015 Vancouver poetry slam national team, the 2015 Vancouver individual world poetry slam, and the Canadian individual poetry slam representative.
+She has traveled to Oakland for the national poetry slam, Washington D.C. for the individual world poetry slam, and Saskatoon for the Canadian Festival of Spoken word. she has featured at slams in Squamish, Saskatoon, Victoria, Seattle, Olympia, and Portland.
+Coral writes as an act of storytelling, healing, and reclamation.
+She believes the spoken word can offer insight into the lived experience with the potential to change how we view ourselves and the world.
+When coral isn’t performing, she pursues a BA in psychology at UBC and eats copious amounts of Twizzlers and tea.

 In the case of Spoken Word Art… it’s subjective.
 In the case of Matt Loeb and Coral More – “Spectacular!”